 In order to be considered for admission, applications and all supporting materials are due by December 15.
 New students begin in the fall semester.
-The program is designed for full-time study only.
-Normally, part-time study is not permitted.
+The program is designed for full-time study only and is not offered online.
 Students may not defer admission into the program.
 The online application form can be accessed by clicking here: online application page.
 Click here to view the full SIS Graduate Admissions site.

 Four items must accompany an application for it to receive full consideration: